mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     >
     >You can create the records later on using the **[!UICONTROL Save as draft]** button.
 You will then be able to resume the subdomain delegation at this stage by opening it from the subdomains list.

 1. Wait until Adobe verifies that these records are generated without errors on your hosting solution.
-This process can take up to 2 minutes. (different from full delegation?)
+This process can take up to 2 minutes.

     >[!NOTE]
     >
-    >Any missing records, i.e. the records not yet created on your hosting solution, will be listed out.
+    >Any missing records, meaning the records not yet created on your hosting solution, will be listed out.

 1. Adobe generates an SSL CDN URL validation record.
 Copy this validation record into your hosting platform.
 If you have properly created this record on your hosting solution, check the box "I confirm...", then click **[!UICONTROL Submit]**.